TilleyCodes/Planning_-_Design_Documentation/README.md

     - **reason:** I want flexibility in choosing a time that fits into my schedule

 - **feature:** appointment management
-    - as a patient, I want to view, reschedule, or cancel my appointments so thatI can manage my healthcare easily
+    - as a patient, I want to view, reschedule, or cancel my appointments so that I can manage my healthcare easily
     - **reason:** I don't want to have to call to cancel or reschedule

 2. Doctor user stories: